User Rating: 4 / 5

 If you’re thinking about having your photos professionally printed, you’ve got a great idea!
 Photo prints make wonderful keepsakes and are perfect for preserving precious memories.
 Album and scrapbook creation are fun activities to bring families together, and sharing pictures of loved ones with each new generation strengthens bonds and bring joy to our lives.

 You have as many options in printing your photos as reasons to do so.
 We’ll provide a quick overview of some of the common paper types and printing techniques.
-Heritage offers the best photo retouching in Houston, so if you have any questions about what options are right for you, just call us or come on in and we’ll make sure you get exactly what you’re looking for.
+Heritage offers the best photo retouching in Houston in Houston, so if you have any questions about what options are right for you, just call us or come on in and we’ll make sure you get exactly what you’re looking for.

 The finish is one of the first things to consider when having your photos printed.
 It goes a long way toward determining the experience of viewing and handling your photographs, and you’ll want to choose the type that best suits your purpose.